 What is your favourite hotel that you’ve stayed at and why?
 What makes an amazing hotel experience for you?

 This is a hard one as I’ve been lucky enough to stay in some truly incredible places.
 One hotel that springs to mind immediately is The Azulik Hotel in Tulum.
-All the rooms are electricity free so at night time it’s all candle lit which is spectacular.
+All the rooms are electricity-free so at night time it’s all candlelit which is spectacular.
 The hotel is also built amongst the trees so you really feel at one with nature.

 For me, a hotel’s service can really make or break an experience.
 I love when the staff are warm and welcoming, treating you as long-time guests, even if it’s your first time there.
-Some service can be so intuitive that they’ll get you things that you want, before you even knew you wanted them.
-Little details and touches, like a selection of pillows with different firmness levels or lavender sleep spray on the bedside table make all the difference to a hotel experience.
+Some service can be so intuitive that they’ll get you things that you want before you even knew you wanted them.
+Little details and touches, like a selection of pillows with different firmness levels or lavender sleep spray on the bedside table, make all the difference to a hotel experience.

 If you had friends coming to visit London for a weekend who had never been here before, where would you take them?

 Firstly, I’d take them to Portobello Market to explore the fantastic stalls selling all kinds of wonderful things from antique furniture to handmade jewellery.
 I love people watching and this is one of the best places in London for that.
 We’d grab a coffee and a fresh pastry and stroll around for the morning.
 In the evening, we’d head to Spitalfields for a change of scene in East London.
-The vibe here is electric and so different to West London so I always bring friends here to get a different view on London.
+The vibe here is electric and so different from West London so I always bring friends here to get a different view of London.
 Hyde Park is also a must for anyone who has never been to London before – it’s beautiful in all seasons.

 Planning a trip to the English capital?
 From West to East, check out our Imbarc itinerary to London packed full of fantastic recommendations.